rabbitmq/rabbitmq-server/deps/rabbitmq_management/selenium/README.md

 To run the tests we need:
 - make
 - docker
-- Ruby (needed to install `uaac` via `gem`)

 # How tests are organized

-All test cases are under the `test` folder and grouped into subfolders based on the area of functionality they are testing.
+All test cases and their configuration files are under the `test` folder and grouped into subfolders based on the area of functionality they are testing.
 For instance, under `oauth` folder, we have test cases about OAuth 2.0.
 Furthermore, within an area of functionality like OAuth 2.0 we want to test under different configuration.
 For instance under `test/oauth/with-uaa` we group all test cases which run against UAA.
 Whereas under `test/oauth/with-uaa-down` we group all test cases which run against a UAA which is down.

-Under the `test` folder we have test cases and some configuration files.
 And under `suites` folder we have the test suites where we literally script the following:
   - the suite's **setup**, e.g. start RabbitMQ and UAA with a specific configuration
+  - the path to the test cases
-  - the test cases, e.g. run all tests under `test/oauth/with-uaa`
+  - the path to the test case configuration
   - the suite's **teardown**, e.g. stop RabbitMQ and UAA
   - and save all logs and screen captures if any